 Royal Academy of Arts: white, a project by Edmund de Waal

-Please click the link below for information on Edmund de Waal's 'if we attend' at Pallant House, a selection of works exhibited concurrently with the David Jones exhibition at Pallant House, 24 October 2015 - 21 February 2016.
-The work 'if we attend' was made especially for the David Jones exhibition, referencing text from Jones' poem The Anathemata.
+Please click the link below for information on Edmund de Waal's 'if we attend' at Pallant House Gallery, a selection of works exhibited concurrently with the David Jones exhibition from, 24 October 2015 - 21 February 2016.